 Once the shale rock has been fractured and the proppant placed within the small fractures, the water and highly diluted additives are flowed back to the surface (also called ‘flowback’).
 The flowback water can be comprised of as little as 3% and as much as 80% or more of the total amount of water and other material used to fracture the well.
 Besides the original fluid used for fracturing, flowback water can also contain fluids and minerals that were in the fractured formation.

 The flowback water is either recycled and re-used through the use of filtration, reverse osmosis, ion exchange and other technologies or treated at certified treatment and disposal facilities.
-The remaining small amounts of water within the hydrocarbon shale formation are either produced with the natural gas or permanently trapped within the reservoir via adsorption.
+The remaining water within the hydrocarbon shale formation are either produced with the natural gas or permanently trapped within the reservoir via adsorption.